Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Evaluation of counterfactual generation algorithms

 \subsection{Metrics for evaluation of counterfactual generation algorithms}

 Most of the counterfactual generation algorithms are evaluated on the desirable properties of counterfactuals.
-Counterfactuals are thought of as actionable feedback to individuals who have received undesirable outcome from automated decision makers, and therefore a user study can be considered a gold standard.
-However, none of the collected papers perform a user study.
-The ease of acting on a recommended counterfactual is thus measured by using quantifiable proxies: \begin{enumerate}[leftmargin=*] \item \emph{Validity} - Validity measures the ratio of the counterfactuals that actually have the desired class label to the total number of counterfactuals generated.
+Counterfactuals are considered actionable feedback to individuals who have received undesirable outcomes from automated decision-makers, and therefore, a user study can be considered a gold standard.
+The ease of acting on a recommended counterfactual is thus measured by using quantifiable proxies: \begin{enumerate}[leftmargin=*] \item \emph{Validity}: Validity measures the ratio of the counterfactuals that actually have the desired class label to the total number of counterfactuals generated.
 Higher validity is preferable.
 Most papers report it.

-\item \emph{Proximity} - Proximity measures the distance of a counterfactual from the input datapoint.
+\item \emph{Proximity}: Proximity measures the distance of a counterfactual from the input datapoint.
 For counterfactuals to be easy to act upon, they should be close to the input datapoint.
-Distance metrics like L1 norm, L2 norm, Mahalanobis distance are common.
-To handle the variability of range among different features, some papers standardize them in pre-processing, or divide L1 norm by median absolute deviation of respective features~\citep{wachter_counterfactual_2017,mothilal_explaining_2020,russell_efficient_2019}, or divide L1 norm by the range of the respective features~\citep{karimi_algorithmic_2020,karimi_model-agnostic_2020,dandl_multi-objective_2020}.
+Distance metrics like the L1 norm, L2 norm, Mahalanobis distance are common.
+To handle the variability of range among different features, some papers standardize them in pre-processing or divide L1 norm by median absolute deviation of respective features~\citep{wachter_counterfactual_2017,mothilal_explaining_2020,russell_efficient_2019}, or divide L1 norm by the range of the respective features~\citep{karimi_algorithmic_2020,karimi_model-agnostic_2020,dandl_multi-objective_2020}.
 Some papers term proximity as the average distance of the generated counterfactuals from the input.
 Lower values of average distance are preferable.

-\item \emph{Sparsity} - Shorter explanations are more comprehensible to humans~\citep{Miller-xai:2019}, therefore counterfactuals ideally should prescribe a change in a small number of features.
-Although a consensus on hard cap on the number of modified features has not been reached, \citet{keane2020good} cap a sparse counterfactual to at most two feature changes.
+\item \emph{Sparsity}: Shorter explanations are more comprehensible to humans~\citep{Miller-xai:2019}, therefore, counterfactuals ideally should prescribe a change in a small number of features.
+Although a consensus on a hard cap on the number of modified features has not been reached, \citet{keane2020good} cap a sparse counterfactual to at most two feature changes.

-\item \emph{Counterfactual generation time} - Intuitively, this measures the time required to generate counterfactuals.
+\item \emph{Counterfactual generation time}: Intuitively, this measures the time required to generate counterfactuals.
 This metric can be averaged over the generation of a counterfactual for a batch of input datapoints or for the generation of multiple counterfactuals for a single input datapoint.